Lucy-Forrest-Lab/AlignMe/Examples/S2S_example.md

 ---

 ## Launching pairwise alignments
-The above example provides the syntax for creating the similarity score file.
-The next section explains how to call those input files when running AlignMe.
+The section above provides the syntax for similarity score files.
+Here, we provide examples of how to call those input files when running AlignMe.
 More information concerning optional flags is explained in the [Flag overview](#Flag_overview.md) and [Running AlignMe](#Running.md) sections.

 The following examples can be run by first changing directory to the main AlignMe folder, or by copying the Examples/ folder and its contents to your working directory.
 The examples are: